- Boyertown Boot December 7, 2017

 Here’s another found image from our trip to Florida for Ernie and Sally’s wedding in April, 2011.
 We were traveling on West New Haven Avenue in West Melbourne when we spotted this Marlin on the front of Strike Zone Fishing.
 We stopped and visited.
 They have over 10,000 Fish, Hunt and Paddle products for sale.
 The store is clean and well ordered.
 If you like fishing you have to stop by, just look for the Big Marlin out front.

-“The Great Rainbow Trout” is the name of this sculpture located in front of the Joy of Life art gallery in Douglas, for sale MI.
+“The Great Rainbow Trout” is the name of this sculpture located in front of the Joy of Life art gallery in Douglas, MI.
 The Saugatuck/Douglas area is an artsy resort area on the Lake Michigan shore just south of Holland.
 Great place for a get-away any time although I suspect summer and Christmas are the high seasons.

 I find a lot of Big Things using the Roadside America website.
 This time I was looking for a giant flamingo and followed the directions to this place outside Oshkosh.
 Actually Vinland, Wisconsin.
 We were not prepared for what awaited us.
 These fish and the following birds, moose and other animals were all in a field outside M. Schettl Sales.
 And this was just the start.
 Check out all the photos of Animals here!
 There were more Big Things too, see Food and Drink.